Home | Old Testament Studies | Isaiah 40-66 Table of Contents | Previous Section | Next Section |

 Declaring things that are upright."

 45:18 "He established it and did not create it a waste place" This is an allusion to Gen. 1:2.
 It could be translated "without form" (BDB 1062).
-God always had a purpose for creation.
-That purpose is that it would be inhabited.
-There was a development in God's creation.
-This does not prove some kind of destruction between Genesis 1:1 and 1:2 (i.e., the Gap Theory).
+YHWH always had a purpose for this planet.
+That purpose is that it would be inhabited (i.e. Gen. 1:28; 9:1,7).
+There was a purposful, planned development in God's creation.
+This does not prove some kind of destruction between Genesis 1:1 and 1:2 (i.e. the Gap Theory).
 See full note at Gen. 1:1-2 online.
+I have been blessed by a new understanding of Genesis 1; see John H. Walton, The Lost World of Genesis One: An Ancient Cosmology.
+This book sees Genesis 1 as Elohim preparing this planet for human population.
+Dr. Walton views this text in light of other ANE cosmologies and concludes that it is not addressing initial creation, but organization.

 ▣ "But formed it to be inhabited)" This is used by the rabbis to stress that everyone should marry (cf. Gen. 1:28; 9:1,7).